 Better late than never, right?
-We’re more than ten days into december and I’m finally here to present some hot hot singles released in the month of November. think of it like a Christmas present that doesn’t show up at your house until January 5th.
+We made it all the way through december before I’m finally here to present some hot hot singles released in the month of November. think of it like a Christmas present that doesn’t show up at your house until January 5th.
 I’m just an incompetent santa. anyways… enjoy unwrapping some audio below.

 Reviews by TJ Foster